yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 	"./reactive.png| If you have performance to spare, keep it enabled."
   >}}

-Users with AMD and Intel GPUs complained that high-framerate mods couldn't get past the display's refresh rate when using Vulkan.
+Users with AMD and Intel GPUs complained that high-framerate mods couldn't push the framerate past the display's refresh rate when using Vulkan.
 This was because the VSync toggle was assuming the best option for each hardware driver based on compatibility.

 What used to be just VSync on, off, or triple buffer in the good old OpenGL days is now more complex with Vulkan, even if current games insist on mistakenly calling the setting “VSync on” for legacy reasons.